 Physics, or the study of matter, energy, and the interactions between them, helps us to understand the laws and rules that govern the physical world.
 Not every student will grow up and study physics on a deeper level, but everyone uses basic physics concepts to navigate everyday life.
-Here are 5 examples to illustrate to students how they are making use of physics concepts every day.
+Here are five examples to illustrate to students how they use physics concepts every day.

-These five examples are a great way to get students brainstorming ways that they are using physics everyday.
+These five physics examples are a great way to get students brainstorming ways they are already using physics in everyday life.

 Other fun examples of the use of heat:

 - Ironing flat the wrinkles out of a shirt

 - Wet clothes are dried with the hot air of the dryer

 Small speakers in your headphones use electricity and moving magnets to create sound waves.
 The sound waves from the speaker bounce off your eardrums, which your brain interprets as music.
 Sound waves that you hear, whether they come from another person or a speaker, bounce off objects and move through the air and into your ears.
 Your brain uses the waves to interpret where a sound is coming from and how loud it is.